luispedro/isme19-schedule/README.md

 ## Code

-- `get-schedule.py`: Crawls the ISME19 website to get the schedule and save as JSON
+- `get-schedule.py`: Crawls the ISME19 website to get the schedule and save as JSON.
+This uses [Jug](https://jug.readthedocs.io/) to manage the computation.
 - `src/Main.elm`: Elm code for the schedule